vbronfman/yaakovb_assignment/README.md

 ### SORT

-Deeper plung into docs yield definit success.
-There is an *sort_by(.key)* example that grants the solution.
+Deeper plunges into the documentation yield definite success.
+There is a *sort_by(.key)* example that provides the solution.
 Grabbed as is.

 >[!WARN] the function uses '--inplace' flaf.
 In case of multidoc YAML it effectively mangles separate docs into one.